abdiali9148/Big-Data-Processing/README.md

 ## Running Unit Tests

-The starter code consists of 23 test cases, of which only two succeed at the outset.
+The starter code consists of 25 test cases, of which only one succeeds at the outset.
 You will increase the number of passing tests as you progress.

 *   You may run the unit tests through PyCharm or the shell.
 *   The unit tests are files in the directory `src/tests`